crim-ca/weaver/README.rst

   *Although weavers are named for their elaborately woven nests, some are notable for their selective parasitic nesting habits instead.*
   (`Wikipedia <https://en.wikipedia.org/wiki/Ploceidae>`_)

-`Weaver` is an implementation based on ESA Thematic Exploitation Platform (TEP) Open Architecture.
-It is an `Execution Management Service (EMS)` that allows the execution of workflows chaining various applications and `Web Processing Services (WPS)` inputs and outputs.
+`Weaver` is an `Execution Management Service (EMS)` that allows the execution of workflows chaining various applications and `Web Processing Services (WPS)` inputs and outputs.
 Remote execution is deferred by the EMS to an `Application Deployment and Execution Service (ADES)`, as defined by `Common Workflow Language (CWL)` configurations.